CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 **A**. **Breadth-first**

-While creating WVD-HP-01 host pool we selected load balancing method as *Breadth-first*, now we are going to log into both the session hosts created inside the WVD-HP-01 host pool and see the user distribution.
+While creating WVD-HP-01 host pool, we selected load balancing method as *Breadth-first*.
+Now we are going to log in to Desktop App created on WVD-HP-01 with both users simultaneously and see the user distribution.

 1. Paste this link ```aka.ms/wvdarmweb``` in your browser and enter your **credentials** to login.